influential-warriors-and-leaders

 The most formidable challenge to crusader ambitions arose from the Grand Duchy of Lithuania.
 While the Old Prussians were conquered and assimilated, the Lithuanians successfully resisted the crusade for over a century.
 Under rulers such as Mindaugas, Gediminas, and Algirdas, the Lithuanians not only repelled repeated invasions but also expanded their territory into the former lands of the Kievan Rus'.
 The Samogitian wedge was a critical strategic territory that separated the Teutonic Order in Prussia from the Livonian Order in Latvia, preventing them from combining their forces.

 King Mindaugas briefly accepted Christianity in 1251 in a pragmatic move to gain papal recognition and protect his flanks.
 He was crowned King of Lithuania in 1253.
 However, his conversion was widely resented by his nobles and the common people.
 He eventually renounced Christianity and was assassinated in 1263, plunging Lithuania back into a prolonged pagan resistance.
 The Grand Duchy remained the last pagan state in Europe for another century.
-The crusaders launched annual "expedition" into Lithuania, known as *Reisen*, which combined religious pilgrimage with brutal raiding.
+The crusaders launched annual expeditions into Lithuania, known as Reisen, which combined religious pilgrimage with brutal raiding.
 However, these campaigns rarely achieved permanent conquest.
 The resilience of Lithuania profoundly changed the balance of power in the region and ensured that a distinct Baltic identity would survive.
+The scholarship on Lithuanian resistance continues to expand, revealing the sophistication of their military and diplomatic strategies.

 The Spectrum of Collaboration